quanict/adobe-flex-tutorial/source/application/flex_applications.rst

         ActionScript is an object-oriented procedural programming language and is based on the ECMAScript (ECMA-262) edition 4 draft language specification.
 ======= ==================

 In Flex, we can mix ActionScript and MXML, to do the following −

 - Layout user interface components using MXML tags
-- Use MXML to declaratively define nonvisual aspects of an application, such as access to data sources on the server
+- Use MXML to declaratively define nonvisual aspects of an application,such as access to data sources on the server
 - Use MXML to create data bindings between user interface components and data sources on the server.
 - Use ActionScript to define event listeners inside MXML event attributes.
 - Add script blocks using the tag.